Diving the Sardine Run

 Why do Sardine Run?

 The Sardine Run is simply amazing.
 You are often surrounded by hundreds of dolphins, sharks, diving birds, whales, game fish, seals and millions of sardines.
 The noise of the diving gannets, the speed of the dolphins and the sharks and whales.
-They are all coming in to take part in this awesome event. all enjoying a huge feast is amazing!
+They are all coming in to take part in this awesome event.
+All enjoying a huge feast!